Ten Sharp: Career as songwriters (1987-1989)

-Under The Water-Line and the commercial success from You (1991-1992)
+Under the Water-Line and commercial success from You (1991-1992)

-It was the end of 1990, when they recorded 6 songs for "Under The Water-Line" at Studio Spitsbergen with producer Michiel Hoogenboezem.
-The name "Under The Water-Line" was chosen because of the way they liked to work: in the background.
+It was the end of 1990, when they recorded 6 songs for Under the Water-Line at Studio Spitsbergen with producer Michiel Hoogenboezem.
+The name "Under the Water-Line" was chosen because of the way they liked to work: in the background.

-The album was released on April 13, 1991, together with the single "You".
+The album was released on 13 April 1991, together with the single "You".
 The song became a national hit rapidly, and so did the album.
-By the time the single "Ain't My Beating Heart" was released, the 7-track album was expanded to a 10-track full album.
-Also for release in other countries.
-After the singles "When The Spirit Slips Away" and the re-release of "When The Snow Falls" they released the song "Rich Man" in March 1992, which resulted in their third hit from the album.
+By the time the single "Ain't My Beating Heart" was released, the 7-track album was expanded to a 10-track full album, for release in other countries.
+After the singles "When the Spirit Slips Away" and the re-release of "When the Snow Falls", they released the song "Rich Man" in March 1992, which resulted in their third hit from the album.
 At this time, "You" was just released across Europe, enjoying a lot of success.
 The band toured through Europe to promote the single on TV and radio stations.
 Because of the line-up, live performances were done only with piano and vocals, sometimes joined by Tom Barlage on saxophone.
 This continued until the fall of 1992.

 The Fire Inside (1993-1994)

 The second album was recorded in the fall of 1992, in the Wisseloord Studios, Hilversum with Michiel Hoogenboezem producing together with Niels Hermes.
 The record became more intense and intimate than its predecessor.

 The album was released in May 1993, together with the single "Dreamhome (Dream On)" which entered the Dutch charts.
 The second single "Lines On Your Face" did not.
-In March 1994, "Rumours In The City" was released.
+In March 1994, "Rumours in the City" was released.
 The song was inspired by a promotional trip to Argentina in 1992.
 The video got support from Amnesty International with footage out of the archives of Amnesty.
 The single did enter the charts.

-Shop of Memories And Roots Live (1995-1996)
+Shop of Memories and Roots Live (1995-1996)

 In their third album, from February 1995, Ten Sharp returned as a full band, with the musicians Bennie Top (drums), Ton Groen (bass), Nick Bult (keyboard), Hubert Heeringa (saxophone, violin and horn) and Yelle Sieswerda (guitar).
-The album was followed by the Marlboro Flashback Tour in 1996, in which the band played songs from groups such as The Eagles, Steely Dan, Crowded House, Hall & Oates, E.L.O., Steve Miller, The Rolling Stones and The Beatles.
+The album was followed by the Marlboro Flashback Tour in 1996, in which the band played songs from groups such as the Eagles, Steely Dan, Crowded House, Hall & Oates, E.L.O., Steve Miller, the Rolling Stones and the Beatles.

 During that tour, the album Roots Live was recorded.
-This live cover album was released on November 2, 1996.
+This live cover album was released on 2 November 1996.

-Everything And More - The Best Of (2000)
+Everything and More - The Best Of (2000)

-On May 13, 2000, the band released a compilation album with 5 new songs.
-The singles Beautiful and Everything were released for this album.
+On 13 May 2000 the band released a compilation album with 5 new songs.
+The singles "Beautiful" and "Everything" were released for this album.

-The hit single 'Beautiful' was number one on the Argentinean charts.
+The single "Beautiful" was number one on the Argentinean charts.